VISHWAJEET-07/VISHWAJEET-07/README.md

 - 🔭 I’m currently working on **E-commerce React Application**

-- 🌱 I’m currently learning **Linux, DevOps Tools [ IAC Tools: Terraform, Ansible ] and Containerization**
+- 🌱 I’m currently learning **Linux, DevOps Tools such as IAC Tools: Terraform, Ansible and Containerization**

 - 👨‍💻 All of my projects are available at [https://vishwajeettyagi07portfolio.netlify.app/](https://vishwajeettyagi07portfolio.netlify.app/)